wangenau/eminus/docs/theory.rst

 Theory
 ******

-This theory section serves as a short, but incomplete introduction to electronic structure theory and the theoretical foundations of the code.
+This theory section serves as a short, but incomplete introduction to electronic structure theory and the theoretical foundations of the eminus code :cite:`Schulze2025`.
-To get a more complete overview one can start by reading the cited articles and/or one can take a look inside a master thesis :cite:`Schulze2021`.
+To get a more complete overview one can start by reading the cited articles and/or one can take a look inside a master thesis :cite:`Schulze2021` that describes an early version of eminus.

 ----